Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 ### A segment fails to refresh with the error `Segment references too many data lake objects (DLOs)`.
 Which two troubleshooting tips should help remedy this issue?

 - [ ] Split the segment into smaller segments.
-- [ ] Use calculated insights in order to reduce the complexity of the segmentation query.
+- [ ] Use Calculated Insights in order to reduce the complexity of the segmentation query.
 - [x] Refine segmentation criteria to limit up to five custom Data Model Objects (DMOs).
 - [x] Space out the segment schedules to reduce DLO load.